conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

   2. Copy the `.env_sample` file to `.env`.
   3. Create the two directories `/data/traefik/letsencrypt` and `/data/traefik/logs` like `$ mkdir -p /data/traefik/letsencrypt /data/traefik/logs`.
   4. Edit the `.env` file and enter your real email for LetsEncrypt registration and certificate expiration reminder emails.
-  5. We need to create a Docker network where both Traefki and the containers to be served by Traefik will be attached.
+  5. We need to create a Docker network where both Traefik and the containers to be served by Traefik will be attached.
 Run the following command: `docker network create traefik`
   5. Run the following command: `docker compose up -d` to deploy Traefik.

 Part 1 done.
 Now let´s add Portainer CE, served securely with Traefik, which we just installed.